LevPewPew/art-market/README.md

 - Admin User role, has authority to take CRUD actions on Object's not owned by them.
 Also has access to Admin Dashboard.
 - Admin Dashboard.
 Can view all users here and manage their account details.
 Can also view site statistics.
 - Communications Manager User role, has authority to edit or delete any Comments.
-- A custom validator to ensure all Comments on a Listing cross a minimum threshold of pretentiousness.
+- A custom validator to ensure all Comments on a Listing cross a minimum threshold of pretentiousness. **ATTENTION:** This custom validator **is a joke**, it was made for the sake of learning how to do custom validators and regex (it can be found in ```/src/app/models/concerns/pretentiousness_validator.rb```).
+I would never implement this on a real website.
+To pass this validator you must use one of the following words at least once: universality, humanity, inhumanity, emotion, invokes, feelings, sense of, unrelenting, consumerist, fetishism, yearning, traditional, post-modern, zeitgeist.

 ### Future Developments